 - 9.1 Indicators of performance must be established and maintained to monitor compliance with the Accreditation Standards for the Undergraduate Pharmacy Degree Programme set by the PSI Council from time to time. - 9.2 There must be robust quality assurance and enhancement systems underpinning the Degree Programme.
 These must include clear and systematic mechanisms to monitor, review and evaluate all aspects of the education process leading to appropriate action being taken. - 9.3 There must be a reliable means of reviewing each student's proficiency over the period of the Degree Programme to provide robust evidence of each student's performance over a sustained period.
-The award of an accredited degree is conditional on demonstration of sustained achievement of appropriate level of professional performance. - 9.4 All changes to the Degree Programme must be documented and approval must be sought in advance from the PSI for curriculum amendments.
+The award of an accredited degree is conditional on demonstration of sustained achievement of appropriate level of professional performance.
+Fitness-to-practise mechanisms for student pharmacists must be in operation and routinely reviewed. - 9.4 All proposed material changes to the Degree Programme must be documented and submitted prior to implementation to the PSI for approval in line with statutory requirements.
 The programme document management policy must record and retain all changes to the Degree Programme as accredited over time.
 This is to enable the retrieval of the programme of study undertaken by each student at any time. - 9.5 There must be a reliable process to ensure the development of an environment and culture that promotes professional behaviour among students, staff and all those contributing to the Degree Programme.

-Appendix A
+APPENDIX A